-The program is reviewed both by individual investigator and by program at annual review time.
+The program is reviewed both by individual investigator and by the program at annual review time.
+The program is also evaluated by both Colleges as part of their annual review process.

-- Other (Grant dollars) - Journals
+- Journals - Other (Grant dollars)

 Annually the numbers of publications, grant dollars, graduate students, invited presentations, and studies in progress will be tabulated and scored.
 Progress or the lack there of will be summarized.